-Figure 4.15a shows a verification plot of measured NO2 against modelled NO2 calculated from measured NO_x using the uncalibrated roadside relationship.
-Figure 4.15b shows the same information but using the calibrated roadside relationship.
+Figure 3.14a shows a verification plot of measured NO2 against modelled NO2 calculated from measured NO_x using the uncalibrated roadside relationship.
+Figure 3.14b shows the same information but using the calibrated roadside relationship.
 It is clear that the calibrated model provides a better fit to the monitoring data in the vicinity of the limit value of 40 μ g m-3.
 The roadside oxidant partitioning curves are only valid for annual mean NO_x concentrations up to 382 μ g m-3 (as advised by Jenkin (2012)) hence NO_x concentrations above this value have been set to 382 μ g m-3.

-Figure 4.15 - Verification of roadside relationship at roadside locations in 2021 a) Uncalibrated b) Calibrated
+Figure 3.14 Verification of roadside relationship at roadside locations in 2023

-Figure 4.16 and Figure 4.17 show comparisons of modelled and measured annual mean NO_x and NO2 concentration in 2021 at background monitoring site locations.
-Figure 4.18 and Figure 4.19 show similar comparisons for roadside sites.
+Figure 3.15 and Figure 3.16 show comparisons of modelled and measured annual mean NO_x and NO2 concentration in 2023 at background monitoring site locations.
+Figure 3.17 and Figure 3.18 show similar comparisons for roadside sites.
 Both the national network sites used to calibrate the models and the verification sites are shown.
+National network sites that have been excluded from the model calibrations are also shown.
 Lines representing y = x - 30 % and y = x + 30% are also shown (this is the AQSR data quality objective for modelled annual mean NO2 and NO_x concentrations - see Section 1.5).
 There is no requirement under the AQSR to report modelled annual mean NO_x concentrations for comparison with limit values for the protection of human health (the NO_x limit value for the protection of vegetation only applies in vegetation areas).
 However, comparisons of modelled and measured NO_x concentrations and of the modelled NO_x concentrations with the data quality objectives are presented here alongside the comparisons for NO2.
-This provides an additional check on the reliability of the modelled NO2 concentrations to be relatively insensitive to differences between measured and modelled values of NO_x.
+This provides an additional check on the reliability of the modelled estimates of NO2 because the non-linear relationships between NO_x and NO2 tend to cause modelled NO_x.

-Summary statistics for the comparison between modelled and measured NO_X and NO2 concentrations are listed in Table 4.6 and Table 4.7.
+Summary statistics for the comparison between modelled and measured NO_X and NO2 concentrations are listed in Table 3.7 and Table 3.8.
 The percentages of monitoring sites for which the modelled annual mean concentrations fall outside the data quality objectives is generally greater for NO_X than for NO2, for the reasons discussed above.